Ganapathivarma07/Data-virtualization-with-Azure-SQL-Managed-Instance-Preview-/README.md

 # Solution overview and deployed resources.

-In this tutorial, you will deploy resources required for the migration.
-Then, you migrate the AdventureWorks database from a source self-hosted SQL Server instance to a target SQL Server on Azure Virtual Machine with minimal downtime by using log replay service.
+In this tutorial, you will deploy resources required for the lab.

 ## Target audience

-- Infrastructure Architect
+- Data analyst
 - Application Developer
 - IT Professional
 - Cloud Solution Architect